Tailor Gmail settings for your organization

 Note: If you set up POP3 mail fetching, any settings you configure for incoming mail apply to mail fetcher messages as well.

 Some settings use hover controls.
-Hover controls only appear when you point at a setting.
-Additional hover controls appear after you configure a setting.
-You might see the following hover options:
+Hover controls only open when you point at a setting.
+More hover controls open after you configure a setting.
+The following hover options might open:

 - Configure—Use this control if you haven't configured the setting yet.